rstacruz/jsfuse/Readme.md

 Simple CommonJS-based JavaScript distribution builder.

 Replaces `require('...')` with the files they require.
 This makes it easy to create distributions for frontend packages.

-It's [browserify] or [webpack] — only it produces smaller files and doesn't support circular dependencies.
+It's like [browserify] or [webpack], only it produces smaller files and doesn't support circular dependencies.

-Use
----

     $ npm install -g jsfuse
     $ jsfuse your_file.js